Quick Answer

 - Learning curve for all 60+ tools

-⭐ Our recommended stack for teachers: ChatGPT (free) for planning + Canva AI (free for teachers) for visuals + MagicSchool (free) for specialized tasks.
+โญ Our recommended stack for teachers: ChatGPT (free) for planning + Canva AI (free for teachers) for visuals + MagicSchool (free) for specialized tasks.
 Total cost: $0/month to start.
 Upgrade when you need advanced features.

-How to Use AI Tools for Teaching: Step-by-Step
+โก How to Implement AI Tools: Step-by-Step

-Step 1: Plan Lessons with ChatGPT
+Step 1: Start with Lesson Planning

+Use ChatGPT or MagicSchool to draft lesson plans.
 Use this prompt: "Create a 45-minute lesson plan for [grade level] on [topic].
 Include: learning objectives aligned to [standard], engaging hook, direct instruction, guided practice, independent practice, and assessment.
 Differentiate for struggling and advanced learners."
+Review the output, adjust for your students' needs, and add your personal teaching style.
+This saves 30-45 minutes per lesson.

-Step 2: Create Visuals with Canva AI
+Step 2: Create Visual Materials

 Go to Canva, search "worksheet" or "presentation," select a template, and use Magic Design to auto-generate content.
 Use AI image generation for custom illustrations.
 Resize once for all formats (handout, slide, poster) using Magic Resize.